flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 Initially, materials such as 3D models are located in the cartridge ROM.
 However, to keep a steady bandwidth, we need to copy them to RAM first.
 In some cases, the data is pre-compressed within the cartridge, requiring the CPU to decompress it before use.

 Once that's done, it's time to build a scene using our models.
 The CPU *could* carry out the entire graphics pipeline by itself, but that *takes ages*, so many tasks are offloaded to the RCP.
-The CPU will instead send orders to the RCP, this is done by carrying out these steps:
+The CPU will instead send orders to the RCP; this is done by carrying out these steps:

 1. Compose the **Display Lists** that contain the operations to be executed by the RSP, and store them in RAM.
 The structure of Display Lists is dictated by the choice of microcode [@graphics-rcp_structures].
 2. Point the RSP to the location of the Display Lists.